 Although they require some practice to write effectively, operational definitions are a key component in writing your behavior intervention plan (BIP) or when collecting data about specific behaviors.
 Operational definitions allow you to convey either what the behavior looks like (topography) or what function the behavior serves while providing sufficient detail to be clear.
 Take the time to practice and refine how you write your operational definitions!

 Before you go on, learn the details about how to write operational definitions in our FREE course: Writing Operational Definitions.
 Each definition follows a set pattern and the course will provide this structure for you.
-In the course, there’s an opportunity to practice operationally defining behaviors (see the image below).
-If you prefer an article, read: Clearly Define the Behavior.
+In the course, there’s an opportunity to practice operationally defining behaviors (click the image below).

-You can also download a PDF with these examples.
+You can also download a PDF with some of these examples.

 Operational Definition of Aggression